-How Do Sales Channels Work?
+How Do Your Channel Sales Work?

 Every company—for-profit or non-profit—relies on sales.
 Without sales, a business entity cannot exist.
 Even charitable organizations have fund raising events and solicit individual and corporate sponsors.
 So it is critical to understand what channel sales, or mechanisms, can generate sales for different kinds of organizations.
 In this article, we will explore a few basic kinds of sales channels and how they work.
 For the sake of simplicity, we will keep our focus exclusively on direct and indirect channels.
 While there are also various hybrid channels to consider, for the purposes of today’s discussion we will look only at direct and indirect channels.